redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 ### Adding the MidoNet Repositories

 The packages are tested against and supported on Red Hat Enterprise Linux (RHEL) 7.

+#### Midonet Community

-1. Enable the DataStax repository by creating the /etc/yum.repos.d/datastax.repo file with this entry:
+1. Enable the DataStax repository by creating the /etc/yum.repos.d/datastax.repo file with this entry for Midokura Enterprise Midonet (not the commnity version):

       [datastax]
       name= DataStax Repo for Apache Cassandra